trojrobert/MLOps_roadmap_and_curriculum/README.md

-# A guide and roadmap from beginner to advance for Machine Learning in Production / MLOps
+# A guide and roadmap from Zero to Hero for Machine Learning in Production / MLOps

 The question many ask is "How do I start".
 I am documenting my journey and creating a roadmap/curriculum that can be used as a guide to learn MLOps.
 Since I learn more by doing, this journey is project-based.